 I’d been doing some research: partly to refine her Wikipedia page (which had been anemic), partly for another project, but mostly because I find her to be a continuing inspiration to me in my artistic efforts.

-When Wanda was 15 her father died and her mother sank into depression, Wanda became the de facto head of the household, seeing to the welfare and education of her six younger siblings even while attending art school.
-It’s a story told in her diaries, the autobiographical Growing Pains (1941).
+When Wanda was 15 her father died and her mother sank into depression, Wanda became the de facto head of the household, seeing to the welfare and education of her six younger siblings, even while attending art school.
+It’s a story she tells in her autobiographical Growing Pains (1941) taken from her diaries.
 In 1917 she moved to New York where she found work in illustration while continuing her studies in drawing and printmaking.